-A good hotel sheet feels beautifully crisp, partly because of the lower thread count but mainly due to the weave used.
-If you've ever slipped into a hotel bed and loved the feeling of those beautifully crisp sheets, what you're feeling is a good quality, low thread count Percale sheet, typically just 250 threads.
+A good hotel sheet feels beautifully crisp, partly because of the lower thread count but primarily because of the weave used.
+If you've ever slipped into a hotel bed and loved the feeling of those beautifully crisp sheets, what you're feeling is a good quality, low thread count percale sheet - typically 250 threads.

-Hotels use the Percale weave because it's generally stronger, sheds/pills less and lasts longer than Sateen.
-The Percale weave is also an open weave that creates gaps which releases heat and circulates air.
+Hotels mostly use the percale weave because it's generally stronger, sheds/pills less and lasts longer than sateen.
+The percale weave is also an open weave that releases heat and circulates air.
 By contrast, the sateen weave used to make higher thread count sheets is a closed weave which traps heat.
-For more on weaves, see our article Percale vs Sateen.
+For more on weaves, see our article; Percale vs Sateen.

-One last note about the classic hotel sheet recipe; the resulting sheet is usually finer than most expect, especially if you're used to high thread count sheets.
-This can be disconcerting but rest assured, the sheet is strong despite being fine.
-Hotels like finer sheets because they're super fast to dry and press but the benefit to a consumer is that they're the coolest cotton sheets you can buy.
+One last note about the classic hotel sheet recipe; the resulting sheet is usually finer than most expect.
+This can be disconcerting, especially if you're used to thick, high thread count sheets.
+But rest assured, the sheet is strong despite being fine.
+While finer sheets are super fast to dry and press, the benefit to a consumer is that they're the coolest cotton sheets you can buy.

 Sets of The Classic Hotel Sheet start from $217

 But I thought hotel sheets use synthetics?

 While polyester makes sheets last longer, it feels slippery as it wears which many people hate.
-And then there's the extra heat, even a little polyester makes the sheet hotter, which hotel air conditioning tends to counteract.
+And then there's the extra heat, even a little polyester makes the sheet a lot hotter, which hotel air conditioning tends to counteract.

-But when you pay more for a room (like a high-end suite), you often get higher quality amenity like better sheets.
+But when you pay more for a room (like a high-end suite), some hotels provide higher quality amenity like cotton sheets.
 And that's the hotel sheet we sell; a cool and crisp, 100% cotton hotel sheet.

 My head hurts!

-We realise that was a lot of information!
-To sum up;
+We realise that was a lot of information so to sum up:

 - Thread count has almost nothing to do with quality

-- High thread count sheets can be bad
+- High thread count sheets can be really bad

-- Low thread count sheets can be good
+- Low thread count sheets can be really good

 - Retailers prioritise thread count